 *Master Keying your interventions to your students/ clients' current nervous system state.

-Please complete the registration form, below.
-Include your name, address, email address, phone number, and if you want CEs (if so, designate profession).
+please complete the registration form, below.
+Include your name, address, email address, phone number, and if you are requesting CEs. (if so, designate profession).

-Contact me for information about partial scholarships, and with any other questions:: [email protected]
+NO OBLIGATION WHEN SUBMITTING THIS FORM.
+Please contact me for information about partial scholarships, and with any other questions: [email protected]

 To secure your spot please make your payment above